Lumia art: Thomas Wilfred

 Thomas Wilfred (1889–1968) was the first artist in the United States to use light as the sole means of expression for his artwork.
 He consistently used colored light in his works.
-Wilfred was born in Denmark in 1889 and emigrated to the U.S. in 1916.
+Wilfred was born in Denmark in 1889 and immigrated to the U.S. in 1916.
 Wilfred explored light and color in art as early as 1905.
 In 1921, Wilfred created his first portable clavilux, a machine that allowed for the creation and performance of lumia.
 Clavilux is a term in Latin that means "light played by key".
 In 1930 Wilfred founded a center for research in lumia, the Art Institute of Light.
 The institute closed down during World War II.
 In the early 1930s, he shifted from accompanying musical performances to using the light organ in galleries and painting exhibitions.
 Wilfred planned to turn lumia into a formal art form, an "eighth art"; Wilfred wanted lumia to be its own art form of expression.